Vaccinations

 Cats

-Cats are vaccinated routinely with an F3 vaccination but also optionally can be given an FIV vaccination.
+Cats are vaccinated routinely with an F3 vaccination against 3 core feline diseases, but also optionally can be given an FIV vaccination (Struggletown highly recommends this vaccine for any cat that goes outdoors and potentially contacts other cats).

 An F3 consists of protection against the following: